The Home Video Boom of the 80s

 A previous censor once actually said to me:

-The media reported on several incidents of violence in society, attributed to the viewing of the video nasties by minors.
+The media reported on several incidents of violence in society, however it was attributed to the viewing of the video nasties by minors.

-As a child I was brought up on videos, we had a family video shop back in the 80s, and it played a huge part in my early life.
+As a child I was brought up on videos, we had a family video shop, and it played a huge part in my early life.
 When the video nasties became public knowledge, the subject became somewhat of a legend in the playground!

 After all if a film is banned then it must be extremely unsuitable for anybody to watch, right?
 The scenes must contain unbelievable amounts of grotesque horror, right?
 The answer to both of these questions is no.